How To Make 3 Different Reindeer Cupcakes

 You knew this was coming right?
 Once we tackled the Thanksgiving turkey cupcakes, I knew it would be easy to move on to Christmas reindeer cupcakes.
-La Jolla Girl was very helpful because these reindeer cupcakes use a similar process.
+My 3-year-old was very helpful because these reindeer cupcakes use a similar process.
 We used Ina Gartin’s Banana Crunch Muffins (they make fabulous cupcakes) and buttercream frosting.
 You’ll need:

 2. Frosting tinted brown.
 Leave about 1/4 cup white if you don’t have a white frosting tube/pen.